SwissDataScienceCenter/renku/docs/tutorials/first_steps/06_create_workflow.rst

         $ renku save -m "My own changes"

-The ``filter_flights.py`` script takes two input parameters: 1. a file to process as an input 2. a path for storing the output.
+The ``filter_flights.py`` or ``filter_flights.R`` script takes two input
+parameters: 1. a file to process as an input 2. a path for storing the output.
 So to run it, we would normally execute the following:

 .. code-block:: console